dark-byte/ReachInbox-Email-Response/README.md

 3. **Sending Emails**

-   - Send emails to your connected Gmail or Outlook accounts from another account to test the auto-reply functionality.
+   - Send emails to your connected Gmail accounts from another account to test the auto-reply functionality.

 4. **Monitoring Logs**